lukephills/email-subscribers/readme.txt

 This warning issue has been fixed (Warning: call_user_func_array() expects parameter 1 to be a valid callback, function 'es_admin_option' not found or invalid function name)

+= 2.4 =

+* Tested upto 4.1
+* Fixed special character bug on Sender of Notification FROM email name.

 == Upgrade Notice ==

 = 1.0 =